Gradient estimates of the heat kernel for random walks among time-dependent random conductances: Annealed CLT and annealed local limit theorems

-Hence, \eqref{eq:alclt:gradient:local} can be extended to hold uniformly on $[T_0, \infty)$ for any $T_0 > 0$ which is the desired conclusion. \end{proof} Using the local CLT we can deduce near-diagonal lower bounds for the annealed heat kernel and its first derivative.
+which concludes the proof of \eqref{eq:alclt:gradient}. \end{proof} Using the local CLT we can deduce near-diagonal lower bounds for the annealed heat kernel and its first derivative.
 Let us stress that the usual arguments to obtain on-diagonal lower bound (see for instance \cite[Proposition 4.3.4]{Kum14}) cannot be used in the time-dependent case since the proof uses crucially the symmetry of the heat kernel.
 In particular, this shows that our upper bound is correct, at least near the diagonal.
-Notice that a local CLT and corresponding lower bound for the annealed second derivative is still open. \begin{cor} Suppose that Assumption~\ref{ass:law} and \ref{ass:integrability} hold true.
-Then, \begin{enumerate}[(i)] \item there exists $n_1 \in \bbN$ and $C_{15} > 0$ such that for all $t \geq n_1$ and $y, y' \in \bbZ^d$ with $|y'-y| \leq \sqrt{t}$
+Notice that a local CLT and corresponding lower bound for the annealed second derivative is still open. \begin{cor} Suppose that Assumption~\ref{ass:law}, \ref{ass:integrability} and \ref{ass:time:derivative} hold true.
+Then, there exists $n_{1} \in \mathbb{N}$ and $\const[C]{annealed:heatkernel:lb} > 0$ such that for all $t \geq n_{1}$ and $y, y' \in \mathbb{Z}^{d}$ with $|y'-y| \leq \sqrt{t}$